Toggle menu

 Carers and personal budgets

-If you're a carer, you may be entitled to receive a personal budget after having a carer's assessment to see what might help make your life easier.
+If you're a carer, you may be entitled to receive a personal budget after having a carer's assessment to see what might make your life easier.

-A carer's assessment is free and anyone over 18 can ask for one.
+A carer's assessment is free, and anyone over 18 can ask for one.

 Choosing how to receive your personal budget